Roshumba Williams: Career

-Born, in Chicago, Illinois, Roshumba has appeared in such feature films as Woody Allen's Celebrity, Robert Altman's Prêt-à-Porter and the comedy Hair Show.
+Born, in Chicago, Illinois, Roshumba appeared in such feature films as Woody Allen's Celebrity, Robert Altman's Prêt-à-Porter and the comedy Hair Show.
 In 1999, Williams published her first book, The Complete Idiot's Guide to Being a Model, a title in the widely read series by Penguin Publishing USA, The Complete Idiot's Guide to....
 She also authored the second edition of The Complete Idiot's Guide to Being a Model in 2007.
 In 2002, she was hired by Entertainment Tonight as a substitute anchor for Mary Hart after a successful season on the red carpet as a correspondent.
 She conducted several celebrity interviews.
-From 2004 Roshumba began hosting lifestyle and make-over shows, including Beautiful Homes, Amazing Homes and Fabulous Bathrooms for HGTV; Fox's make-over show, Live Like a Star; WE's Swimsuit Secrets Revealed and Travel Channel's Beach Week.
+From 2004 Roshumba began hosting lifestyle and make-over shows, including Beautiful Homes, Amazing Homes and Fabulous Bathrooms for HGTV; Fox's make-over show Live Like a Star; WE's Swimsuit Secrets Revealed; and Travel Channel's Beach Week.
 In 2008 she served as a correspondent for Mercedes-Benz Fashion Week.
-She is a judge on the Oxygen Network's bi-weekly hair-styling competition reality series, Tease, which has been airing since 2007.
+She is a judge on the Oxygen Network's bi-weekly hair-styling competition reality series Tease, which has been airing since 2007.
 In 2010, Roshumba became a judge and mentor on the reality television competition series She's Got the Look, in which women compete to become the next great supermodel 35 years or older.